Expo Line (SkyTrain): Phase I: Waterfront to New Westminster (1985)

 Following the demonstration project, construction of the first phase of the Expo Line between Vancouver and New Westminster got under way in mid-1983, with guideway construction nearing completion by late 1984, and station construction beginning in early 1985.
 On December 11, 1985, SkyTrain began providing free weekend service, with full revenue service opening on January 3, 1986.
 Phase I was 21.4 km in length, starting at Waterfront station and terminating at New Westminster station.
 The newly built system had limited Sunday service until 1990, and shorter revenue hours during weekdays than SkyTrain's current revenue schedule as of 2010.

 During Expo 86, special shuttle trains ran from a third track at Stadium station, where there was a connection to the monorail serving the main site of the world's fair, to the Canadian pavilion at Waterfront station.
 Waterfront station was divided in two, with a fence going down the centre of the platform.
-One side of the platform was used exclusively for the shuttles, and was accessible only from the Canada Place entrance, while the other side was only for revenue service and was only accessible from the main entrance to the east.

 For the first few years of revenue service until the early 1990s, all trains were lined with carpeting, and train doors did not open automatically but rather at the push of buttons on the interior and exterior of the trains when in stations.
 This on-demand system reflected the small-scale ridership SkyTrain had before Vancouver experienced a major population boost.
-Due to an inability to steadily maintain the carpeting, wax floors of the same colour were installed between 1992 and 1993.

-In the planning of the original line, a proposed future station at Boundary Road and Kingsway, or "Boundary station", was to be included to serve employees of BC Tel.
-However, the proposal was scrapped largely due to a fear of the station attracting crime to the neighbourhood and noise-level concerns.